Reverse IP Lookup tools resolve a given IP to Host. When you enter an IP address, the tool attempts to locate a DNS PTR record for that IP address.

 4.4.8.8.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.6.8.4.0.6.8.4.1.0.0.2.ip6.arpa. | 3600 | IN | PTR | dns.google |

 Just enter the IP address and click on the "Submit" button.
-The tool will perform the reverse IP lookup and provides you the result.
+The IP address reverse lookup will perform the reverse IP search and provides you with the result.

-Also, check PTR record through multiple DNS servers around the world with the WhatsMyDNS tool.
+Also, check PTR records through multiple DNS servers worldwide with the WhatsMyDNS tool.

 Some email servers like Gmail and Yahoo mail use anti-spam filters to check whether the IP address of a server trying to deliver mail has matching forward and reverse DNS records.
 It helps to check the domain or hostname(s) of an email address(es) and see if the associated IP address(es) is likely to be used by the legitimate email server.

 As anti-spam filters perform these checks, email delivery problems can occur from a misconfigured or missing PTR record.
-To send mails PTR record is mandatory.
-If a domain does not have a PTR record or the PTR record contains the wrong domain or hostname, email services may block or reject all emails from that domain.
-The mail servers use them to make sure that emails come from the location they claim to come from.
+To send mail PTR record is mandatory.
+Email services may block or reject all emails from that domain if a domain does not have a PTR record or the PTR record contains the wrong domain or hostname.
+The mail servers use them to ensure that emails come from the location they claim to come from.

 The simple answer is yes.
-Email is an integral part of the business, and PTR records usage are in Google's best practices.
+Email is integral to the business, and PTR records usage is in Google's best practices.

 You never want your email to bounce back or be a part of a spam folder.
 It harms your trustworthiness and credibility and makes your customers wonder why your email is not reaching their inboxes.

-Typically, a PTR record can point to only one hostname.
+Typically, a PTR record can point to only one hostname through the IP reverse lookup process.
 But what if you need multiple PTR records for a single IP to point to various hostnames?
-That will work when you have several domains registered; all have the same IP address as DNS A record.
+That will work when you have several domains registered; all have the same IP address as the DNS A record.

 The Domain Name System does not restrict your number of entries, but having multiple PTR records is not recommended at all.
-Because the software running the mail servers often expects only a single entry for each IP address, "One IP - One PTR."
+Because the software running the mail servers often expects only one entry for each IP address, "One IP - One PTR."

-There is no such feature available for PTR records, like the MX records, to prioritize.
+No feature is available to prioritize PTR records, like the MX records.

 Moreover, adding several PTR records for a single IP address does not improve trustworthiness.
 And it may even result in a failed verification of A/PTR records and reducing email delivery ratio.

 It typically depends on how frequently the hosting company updates the zone files.
-Even if you update the PTR records from the hosting panel's dashboard, and the hosting company immediately updates their zone files after those updates.
+Even if you update the PTR records from the hosting panel's dashboard, the hosting company immediately updates their zone files after those updates.
 Still, it takes time because of DNS TTL.
+Usually, it takes 24 to 48 hours for the DNS records to propagate globally.
+You can use my DNS checker to check whether or not your PTR records are propagated on all DNS servers globally.